The-Quantum-Insurgency/RaidManager4/README.md

 The script `raidmanager` is the CLI tool used for interacting with the application.
 A list of commands can be found via `node raidmanager help` or just `node raidmanager`.
 The script is similar to [Laravel's](https://github.com/laravel/laravel) PHP Artisan CLI.

 ---
+## CLI Configuration
+If you'd like to modify the CLI to better suit your workflow, you can modify the ".raidmanagerrc" file that is automatically created upon running the RaidManager CLI for the first time.

+Currently, the only supported CLI Configuration option is `check_for_updates_on_start`, which as the name says, checks for updated when the RaidManager CLI is started.
+---
 ## Reporting Bugs & Problems

 If you find any bugs or have suggestions, use the [issues](https://github.com/imskyyc/RaidManager4/issues) tab on the RaidManager [GitHub](https://github.com/imskyyc/RaidManager4).
 For security vulnerabilities, please privately report them by creating a ticket in our [Discord Server](https://discord.gg/3AsPFgdUZ2).